kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-auth.md

   }
 };
 ```

+### What is SSO (Single Sign On)
+Sooner or later web development teams face one problem: you have developed an application at domain X and now you want your new deployment at domain Y to use the same login information as the other domain.
+In fact, you want more: you want users who are already logged-in at domain X to be already logged-in at domain Y. This is what SSO is all about.

+SSO is an **authentication** method that allows users to authenticate once with a centralized Identity Provider (IdP) and gain access to multiple apps.
+OAuth is not SSO.
+OAuth is an authorization protocol.
+- You should use SSO when you want to authenticate users via a centralized identity provider.
+Users can log into an IdP and gain access to all the apps and services connected to that IdP without repeatedly authenticating with each.
+- You should use OAuth when you want to access or modify data in another service on behalf of a user.

+Different SSO protocols share session information in different ways, but the essential concept is the same: there is a central domain, through which authentication is performed, and then the session is shared with other domains in some way.

+**Central authentication service**, or CAS, is a SSO protocol that allows websites to authenticate users.
+When a user attempts to access a web application that requires authentication, they are initially redirected to the CAS server for authentication.
+If authenticated, a service ticket is attached to the URL.
+When a user accesses another web application, the authentication is handled on the back end, and the user does not even have to be involved.
+Once the user signs in to the centralized authentication system, a cookie or system data is set to indicate authentication status without need for re-authentication multiple times in the same session.

 ### Multi-factor authentication
 MFA is when a user is required to input more than just a password to authenticate.
 For example, Two factor authentication (2FA) requires users to enter a code from another device in addition to their username and password.
 The device is the second "factor" (in addition to the password) that is used to verify the user's identity.
 With this, even if an attacker were able to determine a user's password, they wouldn't be able to log in without also having access to the user's phone.
 This makes it much harder for an attacker to gain access to a user's account.